 Mike: We did, yes.

 However, as time went on, you know, we did continue to talk about it, but once you open your home, children just kind of start tumbling through the door and so, we had many, many, many more before we discussed the possibility of having a biological child again.
-We had a miscarriage a couple years ago and that was pretty devastating.
-That was something that we never thought about having a biological child and then we did think about it and then it happened and then it didn't happen.
-You know—
+We did lose our um - we had a miscarriage a couple years ago and that was pretty devastating.
+That was something that we sort of - we never thought about having a biological child and then we did think about it and then it happened and then it didn’t happen.
+You know...

 Jim: Oh, that must have been difficult.

-Kristin: It was going to be her connection.
-I don't know why, but that's how she saw it in her mind.
-So, for her, she grieved that very much.
-She was very sad alongside of us.
-So, really as we grieved over that together as a family, it opened up a lot of that discussion about how much we love them and how unique they are and how they were created by God to be exactly the person that they are.
+Kristin: And so, as we grieved over that together as a family, it opened up a lot of that discussion about how much we love them and how unique they are and how they were created by God to be exactly the person that they are.

-Jim: Let me ask you though.
-So you've adopted eight children.
-People listening go, "Wow, that's overwhelming."
-I mean, you know, if we could adopt one child or foster one child, that would be something that we could do.
+Jim: Let me ask you though: so you’ve adopted eight children.
+People listening go, “Wow, that’s overwhelming.”
+I mean, I - you know, if we could adopt one child or foster one child, that would be something that we could do.
 Talk about the difference with some of the people that you counsel.
 I mean, that is pretty amazing.
-You have a heart for this, a calling perhaps—
+You have a heart for this, a calling perhaps...

-Jim: Should they adopt one or should they adopt eight or 10?
+Jim: Should they adopt one or should they adopt eight or ten?

-Kristin: I would say, whatever you do makes a difference.
-So, when I go back to the story of my grandpa, my grandma was also adopted, what you do makes [a difference].
-There's a ripple to that, there is change that happens then that you won't even see.
+Kristin: I would say whatever you do makes a difference.
+So, when I go back to the story of my grandpa, my grandma was also adopted, what you do makes - there’s a ripple to that, there is change that happens then that you won’t even see.
 My grandfather passed away when I was 16-years-old.
-He had absolutely no idea or maybe he does now, that the stories that he told me when he was still alive, affected not only me, not only my father, my father's son, who's also adopted, but now all of my children are adopted.
-My sister's children are all adopted, so that has caused a ripple of change.
-It's caused an effect over generations now.
-So, whatever you do, if you have the capacity to open your home for respite to provide something for another family, you are providing a change.
-You're making a change in the future.
+He had absolutely no idea - or maybe he does now - that the stories that he told me when I - he was still alive, affected not only me, not only my father, my father’s son, who’s also adopted, but now all of my children are adopted.
+My sister’s children are all adopted, so that has caused a ripple of change.
+It’s caused an effect over generations now.
+So whatever you do, if you have the capacity to open your home for respite to provide something for another family, you are providing a change.
+You’re making a change in the future, so...

 Kristin: That’s right.